Oaklight/openwrt-dfs-checker/README_en.md

 ### Default Values in the Service File

-The service file now includes default values for the primary channel ( `108` ), fallback channel ( `149` ), and backoff type ( `linear` ).
+The service file now includes default values for the primary channel ( `108` ), fallback channel ( `149` ), and backoff type ( `fixed` ).
 These values can be customized by modifying the service file or passing arguments when starting the script manually.

 ---

 ### Key Updates:

+1. **Default Backoff Strategy**: The default backoff strategy is now `fixed`, which uses a constant backoff time of 15 seconds.
+2. **Console Output for "Connection is Okay"**: The "connection is okay" message is now printed to the console instead of being logged.
-1. **DeepSeek Tools**: The script was interactively modified using **DeepSeek-V3** together with **DeepSeek-R1-Lite**, which significantly improved the development process and script functionality.
+3. **DeepSeek Tools**: The script was interactively modified using **DeepSeek-V3** together with **DeepSeek-R1-Lite**, which significantly improved the development process and script functionality.
-2. **Simplified CLI**: The script now requires only three arguments (`channel`, `fallback_channel`, and `backoff_type`), as it automatically identifies the 5G radio and its interfaces.
+4. **Simplified CLI**: The script now requires only three arguments (`channel`, `fallback_channel`, and `backoff_type`), as it automatically identifies the 5G radio and its interfaces.
-3. **Default Values**: The service file includes default values for the primary channel, fallback channel, and backoff type.
+5. **Default Values**: The service file includes default values for the primary channel, fallback channel, and backoff type.
-4. **Improved Documentation**: The README now reflects the latest changes, including the new CLI interface, service file updates, and the use of **DeepSeek-V3** and **DeepSeek-R1-Lite**.
+6. **Improved Documentation**: The README now reflects the latest changes, including the new CLI interface, service file updates, and the use of **DeepSeek-V3** and **DeepSeek-R1-Lite**.

 This update ensures the documentation is aligned with the latest script and service file changes, making it easier for users to understand and use the tool.